 If you're using a Mac to download the XML export of a space, OS X will unzip the backup, place the unzipped folder in your downloads folder, and put the zipped backup in the trash.
 In this case, you should retrieve the zip from the trash and upload it to be imported into Confluence.

 If you try to upload the unzipped folder, or if you try to re-zip the folder on a Mac, you won't be able to successfully import and you'll get an error saying that Confluence can't find the exportDescriptor.properties file.

 Import the space content to the destination site

 Select Import Spaces under 'Administration' in the left-hand navigation bar.

 If you're using Jira Cloud, you can also specify the Jira project you'd like to link to this space.

 If you're importing more than one space, once the first import has been completed, you can click Import another space and repeat as often as necessary until all your spaces have been imported.

-- Groups and permissions – The above procedure will not import any groups.
 Any permissions settings (space or page) associated with groups will be lost during import, unless a group with the same name already exists in the destination site.
 To maintain your groups' permissions settings, make sure all your groups have a corresponding group with the same name that already exists in the destination site before importing the space.
 An easy way to do this is to first import users and groups, then import any spaces.

-- Importing spaces exported with the Documentation theme – If you have exported a space that was using the documentation theme, make sure you make a note of any wiki markup customizations you may have made to the theme, as these will not be automatically applied to the default theme when the space is imported.
+If you have exported a space that was using the documentation theme, make sure you make a note of any wiki markup customizations you may have made to the theme, as these will not be automatically applied to the default theme when the space is imported.